Kalyani Pyaram, PhD

 Professional Background

-Dr. Kalyani Pyaram is an Assistant professor in the Department of Cancer biology at KUMC.
+Dr. Kalyani Pyaram is an Assistant professor in the Department of Cancer biology.
+She is a member of the KU cancer center.
 Dr. Pyaram's research expertise is in cellular immunology and immunometabolism.
-Her lab is interested in understanding the metabolic mechanisms governing the immune fate of CD4 (T helper) and CD8 (T killer) T-cells and to identify the factors or pathways that can manipulate the immune cell metabolism with the aim of targeting them for treating T-cell mediated immunopathogies including cancer.
-Dysregulation of T-cells is a contributing factor in many inflammatory autoimmune diseases in humans, like multiple sclerosis, colitis and rheumatoid arthritis as well as in susceptibility to infections and cancers.
+Her lab is interested in understanding the metabolic mechanisms governing the immune fate of CD4 (T helper) and CD8 (T killer) T-cells and to identify the factors and pathways that can manipulate the immune cell metabolism with the aim of targeting them for treating T-cell mediated immunopathogies including cancer.

 Education and Training